 10. Do a savings challenge

-I’ve seen quite a few savings challenges on Pinterest.
-If you save $1 the first day of the month, $2 the second day, $3 the third and so on, you’ll have almost $500 by the end of the month!
+Money saving challenges actually make saving money kinda fun!
+And easy.
+For example, if you save $1 the first day of the month, $2 the second day, $3 the third and so on, you’ll have almost $500 by the end of the month!

 Or you could start using cash instead of your debit card, and save your coins, or your $5 bills.
 It’s totally up to you how you want to customize your 30 day savings challenge.